What to Know About Sailing With a Third Person in a Cabin

 Even if you’ve never taken a cruise before, there’s one thing you might already know — cruise ship cabins are normally pretty small.
 Unless you’re sailing in a mega-suite (and spending some serious cash to do so), then you can expect a room that’s between 150-180 square feet.
 That’s way smaller than most hotel rooms.

 Even so, cruise ship cabins are thoughtfully designed.
-While they are small, for two people they normally feel comfortable.
+While they are small, they make the most of the space.
+Two people they will feel comfortable with plenty of room.

 Rates Are Much Cheaper For a Third Person

-The best things about sailing with a third person is that they can sail for much cheaper than the first two people in the cabin.
+The best thing about sailing with a third person is that the extra can usually sail for much cheaper than the first two people in the cabin.

 You might have noticed that the headline prices of cruises aren’t actually what you’ll pay for the entire trip.
 Instead, they are quoted as the price per person, based on double occupancy.
 So a $399 headline price is actually $798 for the cabin — and that’s before port fees, taxes, and gratuity is added in.

 We looked at an example Carnival cruise out of Galveston.
-The headline price for the trip in a balcony cabin was $769 per person.
+The headline price for the trip in a balcony cabin was $974 per person.
 That’s what the first two passengers would pay.
 But the price for the third person in the cabin?
-Only $169!
+Only $129, plus taxes and fees.

 Gratuities Still Apply to Third Passengers